FIFA Women’s World Cup 2023 Schedule: Full Match Fixtures

 When is the Opening Ceremony for the 2023 FIFA Women’s World Cup?

 The opening ceremony is scheduled to start 1/2 hour before the opening match between New Zealand and Norway.
-The exact start time will be updated once it is officially announced.
+It will kick off at 2:30 am ET.

 When and where is the Women’s World Cup final match taking place?